More rebel groups reject Syrian opposition coalition - statement

 The statement read online by rebel officer Ammar al-Wawi cited "the catastrophic failure" of the Syrian National Coalition (SNC) and its military wing, the Supreme Military Council (SMC).

-It said the groups' withdrawal of support was precipitated by the foreign-based leadership's "marginalisation ... from the revolutionary force operating on the ground" and its "deviation from the path of the revolution."
+It said the groups' withdrawal of support was precipitated by the foreign-based leadership's "marginalization ... from the revolutionary force operating on the ground" and its "deviation from the path of the revolution."

 Syria's opposition forces have been riven with factionalism since the 2-1/2-year revolt against Assad began.
 There have also been tensions between increasingly powerful Islamist groups and those that support a secular vision for a post-Assad Syria.